luiscielak/EmpathyTotems/emto-doc/partials/product.md

 The logo consists of a line drawing representing the totem's pyramid-like structure.
 This shape is pointing upwards implying a self-help motto influenced by the life-logging, quantified-self culture behind the project.

+Branding elements will be generated with computer code.
+This generative approach will allow for more organic and vast content.

 ### Typography

 [type section